Ilias-Paralikas/CV-recognition/README.md

     distortedGenerator creates a variety of distorted images
     symbolRecognition locates the individual symbols in the distorted images

+    share.py: some functions and variables that are used by many scripts.

 HOW TO USE:

     You only need to run the zoomRecognition.py & symbolRecodnition.py scripts in the appropriate folders